charinev/opnc/processes/docs/components/02_provisioning-certificate-pool.md

 The PCID is the identifier for a vehicle and must match the ISO pattern [PCID Format](../05_handling-of-ids.md).
 The Provisioning Certificate Pool authorizes the OEM client based on this code. [see Data Access](#data-access)

-With the publication of a Provisioning Certificate to the pool, no information is given to the MO.
+With the publication of a Provisioning Certificate to the pool, no information is given to the eMSP.
 Trusted MOs can only retrieve individual Provisioning Certificates if they request them through the PCID.

 Therefore the OEM's costumers shall also receive the PCID of their vehicles to give it to the MOs during the conclusion of a charging contract.